tag1consulting/goose/README.md

 methods can fail, returning an error.
 In our example, `initialize()` and `execute()` each may fail.
 The `?` that follows the method's name tells our program to exit and return an error on failure, otherwise continue on.
-The `display()` method consumes the everything returned by `GooseAttack` and prints a summary if statistics are enabled.
+The `display()` method consumes everything returned by `GooseAttack` and prints a summary if statistics are enabled.
 The final line, `Ok(())` returns the empty result expected on success.

 And that's it, you've created your first load test!
 Let's run it and see what happens.